ciderapp/Cider-Docs/support/disclaimer.md

 #### Support (Compiling)

-If you experience issues in the compiling process, support is only provided to an extent.
-If it is not evident that you have CLI knowledge we will not provide support and will advise you to use the release build.
-If you experience issues with your compiled build, please open an [issue](https://github.com/ciderapp/cider/issues/new/choose).
-However, if you have modified the code and your modifications are causing issues, we cannot provide support for this.
+If you experience issues in the compiling process, support is not provided.
+All commits made will generate a release, these can be found [here](https://github.com/ciderapp/cider-releases/releases).
+We advise you to revisit the [compiling guide](https://docs.cider.sh/) if you experience issues.

 #### Support (Nightly/Beta Releases)